Dallas-Makerspace/RFID-Interlock-Hardware/Manual/RFID_Install&Maint.md

 and replace the groups\_allowed entry with the AD for the system. groups\_denied should remain blank.

-## 2.4Network Configuration
+## 2.4 Network Configuration

 It is probably best to leave this to the very last as interlocks at DMS use fixed IPs on a dedicated VLAN subnet.
 The VLAN is 400 and is determined by switch port configuration.
 The subnet is the RFC1918 non-routable, private range 10.0.0.0

-# 1
-.
 The IoT IP range is not routable by the DMS user subnet.

 Copy dhcpcd.conf from the aux-files/Netowrk folder to /etc/dhcpcd.conf and edit the static IP address

-## 2.5Labelling
+## 2.5 Labelling

 - Apply High Voltage Caution label if not present
 - Apply hostname label to cabinet (best to use top of cabinet so label is visible with door open
 - Apply hostname label to baseplate

-# 3Installation
+# 3 Installation

 - Remove ground screw and four mounting nuts on baseplate (need pic) and remove the baseplate assembly.
 - Select and remove cable entry and exit knockouts or cut holes for this purpose.